Mystery Men: Plot

-On a stakeout of Casanova Frankenstein's mansion, Mr. Furious observes Amazing's capture and informs his team.
-After an unsuccessful rescue attempt, the three realize that they need more allies.
-Through word-of-mouth and auditions they recruit Invisible Boy, the Spleen, and the Bowler.
-The emboldened team ambush Casanova's limousine, but merely succeed in annoying him.

-While drunk from celebrating their “victory,” the team is nearly killed in retaliation by Tony P and the Disco Boys.
-They are saved by the Sphinx, an enigmatic superhero who agrees to train them.
-The Sphinx's unconventional team-building exercises and antimetabole rhetoric annoy Mr. Furious, who quits the group, but the others flourish under his tutelage.
-Knowing that they will still be outgunned, the group seek out Doc Heller, who specializes in non-lethal weaponry, to equip them for their battle.
-Furious, encouraged by his new girlfriend, Monica, rejoins the team.
+On a stakeout of Casanova's mansion, Furious witnesses Amazing's capture and informs his team.
+After an unsuccessful rescue attempt, the three realize that they need more allies and recruit Invisible Boy, the Spleen, and the Bowler.
+Emboldened, they vandalize Casanova's limousine.
+In retaliation, the Disco Boys nearly kill them, but the Sphinx, an enigmatic superhero, saves them and agrees to train them.
+Furious grows annoyed by the Sphinx's unconventional team-building exercises and antimetabolic rhetoric and quits, while the others flourish under his tutelage.
+To improve their chances, they seek non-lethal weaponry invented by Doc Heller.
+Encouraged by Monica, his new girlfriend, Furious rejoins the team.

-The team break into Casanova's mansion during a summit of several of the city's gangs; but, while attempting to free Captain Amazing, they inadvertently set off the Psycho-frakulator and kill him.
-Without Amazing, the team despairs of saving the city, but the Shoveler delivers a pep talk, which inspires them to continue.

-With new resolve, the team assaults the mansion again.
-This time, through a mix of surprise, teamwork, maximizing their quasi-superpowers, and Heller's quirky weapons, they subdue Casanova Frankenstein's henchmen.
-However, Casanova Frankenstein holds Monica hostage and activates the Psycho-frakulator, which begins to wreak havoc upon the city.
-While the team works to disable the device, Mr. Furious takes on Casanova Frankenstein, unleashes his inner rage and fights effectively for the first time.

-Mr. Furious throws Casanova Frankenstein into the core of the Psycho-frakulator which kills him with its reality-bending powers.
-The rest of the team helps The Bowler to destroy the device and escape the mansion as it implodes.
+The group break into Casanova's mansion during a summit of the city's gangs to free Amazing.
+However, they become confused by his instructions and condescending attitude and inadvertently set off the Psycho-frakulator, killing him.
+The team despairs until the Shoveler inspires them to continue.
+Through a combination of surprise, teamwork, maximizing their powers, and Heller's weapons, the team successfully assault Casanova's mansion and defeat his henchmen.
+However, Casanova takes Monica hostage and activates the Psycho-frakulator, which begins to wreak havoc upon the city.
+While the team works to disable the machine, Furious unleashes his powers and throws Casanova into the Psycho-frakulator's core, killing him.
+The others help the Bowler destroy the machine and escape the mansion as it implodes.

-The team is swarmed by reporters who want to know the group's name.
-As they argue possible names among themselves, one reporter states, "Well, whatever you may call them, Champion City will forever owe a debt of gratitude to these 'Mystery Men'," but they are too busy arguing to hear it.
+Afterward, the team is swarmed by reporters demanding to know their group's name, sparking an argument amongst themselves.

 Cast

-Additionally, Corbin Bleu and Philip Bolden appear as Butch and Roland, the Shoveler and Lucille's children.
-Television personality Riki Rachtman and filmmaker Michael Bay appear as part of the evil Frat Boys.
-Composer Mark Mothersbaugh appears as the band leader at the beginning of the film while a then unknown Sung Kang has a brief appearance.
-During the superhero auditions Dane Cook, Doug Jones and Dana Gould make cameo appearances as the Waffler, Pencilhead and Squeegeeman.
+Additionally, Corbin Bleu and Philip Bolden respectively appear as Butch and Roland, the Shoveler and Lucille's sons.
+Television personality Riki Rachtman and filmmaker Michael Bay appear as members of the Frat Boys gang.
+Legendary stuntman and martial artist Gene LeBell appeared as a member of The Suit gangmen.
+Composer Mark Mothersbaugh appears as a band leader while Sung Kang, in his film debut, and Monet Mazur have small roles as Susie and Becky Beaner, respectively.
+Additionally, Dane Cook, Doug Jones, Vincent Bowman, and Dana Gould make minor appearances as superhero auditionees the Waffler, Pencilhead, Son of Pencilhead, and Squeegeeman.